Existence of extremizers for Fourier restriction to the moment curve: Introduction

-We now turn to the precise formulation of our results, for which we introduce some notation for the various \textit{symmetries} of the operator $\scriptE : L^p \to L^q$, by which we mean elements $S$ of the automorphism group of $L^p(\R)$ for which there exist corresponding elements $T$ of the automorphism group of $L^q(\R^d)$ obeying $\scriptE \circ S = T \circ \scriptE$.
+We now turn to the precise formulation of our results, for which we introduce some notation and terminology.
+By a \textit{symmetry} of the operator $\scriptE : L^p \to L^q$, we mean an element $S$ of the isometry group of $L^p(\R)$ for which there exists a corresponding element $T$ of the isometry group of $L^q(\R^d)$ obeying $\scriptE \circ S = T \circ \scriptE$.
 The key symmetries for our analysis are the dilations, the frequency translations, and the modulations.
 More precisely, the dilations are given by:

 The translations are given by: